tfbrew/terraform-provider-aap/docs/index.md

 Required:

 - `api_retry_count` (Number) The number of times a GET/read API request should be reattempted should it not succeed on the first try.
 Can be useful when the number of Terraform objects in your plan creates many API calls and causes the AWX/AAP platform to bog down.
 Valid values are integers between 1 and 5.
-You can also set this using the TOWER_API_RETRY_COUNT environment variable.
+You can also set this using the AAP_API_RETRY_COUNT environment variable.
 - `api_retry_delay_seconds` (Number) The number of seconds this provider should wait before making a retry attempt.
 The value must be an integer value of 1 or greater.
-You can also set this using the TOWER_API_RETRY_DELAY_SECONDS environment variable.
+You can also set this using the AAP_API_RETRY_DELAY_SECONDS environment variable.